 See question 1.3.
-The claimant submits his statement of claim to the court and must pay the court fees.
-When the court fees are paid, the court serves the statement of claim to the defendant by registered letter with return receipt.
+The claimant submits his statement of claim to the court, and the court serves the statement of claim to the defendant by registered letter with return receipt.
 The deemed date of service is the day on which the statement of defence is served to the defendant.

-Service from outside the jurisdiction is normally effected by mutual legal assistance of courts where such agreements (e.g. international conventions) exist.
+Service outside and from outside the jurisdiction is normally effected by mutual legal assistance of courts.